gem/oq-engine/doc/engine/What's-new.md

 ratios from a set of fragility models.
 This is a very important feature which is documented in the [manual](http://www.globalquakemodel.org/openquake/support/documentation/engine/)

+8. The demos have been revisited and updated.
+Also their location has changed for the users installing OpenQuake from the packages.
+Now they are installed in `/usr/share/openquake/risklib/demos`.

+12. When using a vulnerability function with a Probability Mass Function, now it is possible to set the seed by changing the `random_seed` parameter in the configuration file.
+Before the seed was hard-coded.

+9. Some work has been going on hazardlib, as usual, and you can have a look at the [changelog](https://github.com/gem/oq-hazardlib/blob/engine-1.6/debian/changelog).
+The most prominent feature is the introduction of epistemic uncertainties on the fault geometry into the Source Model Logic Tree.
+Moreover, we added an optional attribute `discretization` to the area source geometry XML description: this means that it is possible to specify a source-specific discretization step.
+This useful in site specific
+analysis: area sources with little impact on the site of interest can use a large discretization step whereas the important area sources can use a finer discretization step.

-7. On the technological point of view, the OpenQuake project is even more open than before.
+11. From the technological point of view, the OpenQuake project is even more open than before.
 From this release we are using GitHub as our official bug tracker, which makes it easier to follow the development process (before the bug tracker was Launchpad, which is less popular than GitHub and not integrated with the code base).
-Moreover from this release our libraries (both oq-hazardlib and oq-risklib) are test by using a public Continuous Integration system, Travis.
+Moreover from this release our libraries (both oq-hazardlib and oq-risklib) are tested by using a public Continuous Integration system, Travis.
 Before our builds were internal on Jenkins and visible only to our staff.
 The engine is still built with Jenkins for various technical reasons.

-8. Some work has been going on hazardlib, as usual, and you can have a look at the [changelog](https://github.com/gem/oq-hazardlib/blob/engine-1.6/debian/changelog).
+12. The .rst report of a calculation has been improved.

+9. Countless small improvements and additional validations have been added.
+This release has seen more than 100 pull requests reviewed and merged.

 Support for different platforms
 ----------------------------------------------------

 OpenQuake 1.5 supports Ubuntu from release 12.04 up to 15.10.
 We provide official packages for the long term releases 12.04 and 14.04.
-Contrarily to our expectations, we were able to extend the support to Ubuntu 12.04 by backporting the package `python-h5py` from Ubuntu 14.04.
+We were able to extend the support to
+Ubuntu 12.04 by backporting the package `python-h5py` from Ubuntu 14.04.
 So *Ubuntu 12.04 is still supported, even if it is deprecated*.

-We have detailed instructions for installing the engine on CentOS 7 and Fedora and in general on [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md)
+We have official packages also for CentOS 7 and Fedora and in general for [Red Hat Enterprise Linux clones] (Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md)

 While the engine is not supported on Windows and Mac OS X, we are